mne-tools/mne-cpp/doc/gh-pages/pages/development/deployment.md

 ## Resource handling

 Needed resources are copied from `mne-cpp/resources` to `mne-cpp/bin/resources`.
 In case of .app images on MacOS, e.g., MNE Scan, the needed resources are copied from `mne-cpp/resources` to `mne-cpp/bin/mne_scan.app/MacOs/resources`.
-If you need to add new resources, please add them to `mne-cpp/resources` and NOT `mne-cpp/bin/resources`.
+If you need to add new resources, please add them to `mne-cpp/resources` and **NOT** to `mne-cpp/bin/resources`.

 ## Packaging